electric-eloquence/fepper/README.md

 It cannot contain comments, semi-colons, curly braces, etc. It is straightforward to import and use these variables in Stylus and JavaScript.
 PHP must import them with `parse_ini_file()`.
-Fepper tries to be agnostic about CSS processors and tries to keep the amount of NPMs to download to a minimum.
+Fepper tries to be agnostic about CSS processors and tries to keep the amount of npms to download to a minimum.
 However, since Stylus allows for this easy sharing of variables, most Fepper distros ship with the
 <a href="https://www.npmjs.com/package/fp-stylus" target="_blank">fp-stylus</a>